fry69/bluesky-migration-guide/README.md

 error: request failed: Post "https://altq.net/xrpc/com.atproto.repo.uploadBlob": context deadline exceeded (Client.Timeout exceeded while awaiting headers)
 ```
 > [!note]
+> Hitting the PDS Upload Limit
+>
-This led to a side quest finding out that my PDS was still set to the original 50 MB upload limit, but the mushroom PDS raised this to 100 MB and 3 minute length for movies a while after I set up the PDS.
+> This led to a side quest finding out that my PDS was still set to the original 50 MB upload limit, but the mushroom PDS raised this to 100 MB and 3 minute length for movies a while after I set up the PDS.
 Solution for this problem is changing the following line in the `/pds/pds.env` file on the PDS server:
 >```shell
 >PDS_BLOB_UPLOAD_LIMIT=104857600
 >```
->Don't forget to restart the PDS (reboot or `systemctl restart pds`) afterwards.
+> Don't forget to restart the PDS (reboot or `systemctl restart pds`) afterwards.

 With that fix in place, the upload of the missing blob worked fine:
 ```shell